Note: As of 2011, this is no longer true.

 I also co-founded Curverider, the company created to provide commercial Elgg support, which allowed us to build it into the project it is today: an enormously popular social networking platform used by organizations like the WWF and the World Bank.

-For various reasons, I chose to leave Elgg and Curverider last year to go freelance and work on some of my own projects.
+For various reasons, I chose to leave Elgg and Curverider last year to go freelance and work on some of my own projects, because I figured that was one of the best ways to make quick cash.
 (The last version I was involved with in any way was 1.5 – since then I haven’t been privy to development decisions or involved in the process.)
 Because of this prior association, however, people still ask me about working on social networking projects all the time – whether that’s a distributed social network, a new platform, or an Elgg-based site.

 As you’d expect for a founder, I’m a shareholder in Curverider.
 As part of this, I am forbidden from competing with the company’s business (which, of course, is social networking – a rapidly growing portion of the entire software market, but that’s a conversation for another time).
 As a result, I don’t work on social networking platforms, and I’m unable to provide Elgg services, despite it being an open source framework.
 A process exists for me to obtain an exception for potentially competing products, but this would involve divulging the project and business model, which I don’t believe is an ethical way to treat a consultancy client’s information.
 So I don’t do it.